Familia Caritatis: History

 The outward trappings of Nicholis's system were Anabaptist.
-His followers were said to assert that all things were ruled by nature and not directly by God, of denying the dogma of the Trinity, and repudiating infant baptism.
-They held that no man should be put to death for his opinions, and apparently, like the later Quakers, they objected to the carrying of arms and to anything like an oath; and they were quite impartial in their repudiation of all other churches and sects, including Brownists and Barrowists.
+His followers were said to assert that all things were ruled by nature and not directly by God, deny the Christian doctrine of the Trinity, and repudiate infant baptism.
+They held that no person should be put to death for their opinions, and, like the later Quakers, they objected to carrying arms and anything like an oath.
+They were quite impartial in their repudiation of all other churches and sects, including Brownists and Barrowists.

-Nicholis's message is said to have appealed to the well educated and creative elite, artists, musicians and scholars.
-They felt no need to spread the message and risk prosecution for heresy; members were usually a part of an otherwise established church, quietly remaining in the background, confident in their elite status as part of the Godhead.
+Nicholis's message is said to have appealed to the well-educated and creative elite, artists, musicians, and scholars.
+They felt no need to spread the message and risk prosecution for heresy.
+Members were usually a part of an otherwise-established church, quietly remained in the background, and were confident in their elite status as part of the Godhead.
 The Encyclopædia Britannica Eleventh Edition states:

-Members of the Familists included cartographer Abraham Ortelius and publisher Christopher Plantin.
-Plantin worked by day as Philip II of Spain's printer of Catholic documents for the Counter Reformation, and otherwise surreptitiously printed Familist literature.
+Members of the Familists included the cartographer Abraham Ortelius and the publisher Christopher Plantin.
+Plantin worked during the day as Philip II of Spain's printer of Catholic documents for the Counter-Reformation and otherwise surreptitiously printed Familist literature.

-Nicholis's chief apostle in England was Christopher Vitell who led the largest group of Familists in Balsham, Cambridgeshire.
-In October 1580 Roger Goad, Dr Bridgewater and William Fulke engaged in the examination of John Bourne, a glover and some others of the Family of Love who were confined in Wisbech Castle, in the Isle of Ely.
-In the 1580s, it was discovered that some of the Yeomen of the Guard for Elizabeth I were Familists; the Queen did nothing about it, which raised questions about her own beliefs.
-The keeper of the lions in the Tower of London for James I was a Familist.
+Nicholis's chief apostle in England was Christopher Vitell, who led the largest group of Familists in Balsham, Cambridgeshire.
+In October 1580 Roger Goad, Bridgewater, and William Fulke engaged in the examination of John Bourne, a glover, and some others of the Family of Love who were confined in Wisbech Castle, on the Isle of Ely.
+In the 1580s, it was discovered that some of the Yeomen of the Guard for Elizabeth I were Familists.
+The Queen did nothing about it, raising questions about her beliefs.
+The keeper of the lions in the Tower of London for James VI and I was also a Familist.

-The society lingered into the early years of the eighteenth century; the leading idea of its service of love was a reliance on sympathy and tenderness for the moral and spiritual edification of its members.
-Thus, in an age of strife and polemics, it seemed to afford a refuge for quiet, gentle spirits, and meditative temperaments.
+The society lingered into the early years of the eighteenth century.
+The leading idea of its service of love was relying on sympathy and tenderness for its members' moral and spiritual edification.
+Thus, in an age of strife and polemics, it seemed to afford a refuge for quiet, gentle spirits and meditative temperaments.
 The Quakers, Baptists and Unitarians may have derived some of their ideas from the "Family".